Keyboard shortcuts

 In Chapter 2, we used univariate polynomials (Reed-Solomon).
 Why switch to multivariate now?

-The degree problem.
-If you encode $N = 2^{20}$ data points into a single-variable polynomial $p(x)$, that polynomial has degree about one million.
+The problem with univariate encoding is degree: if you encode $N = 2^{20}$ data points into a single-variable polynomial $p(x)$, that polynomial has degree about one million.
 Manipulating degree-million polynomials is expensive, requiring heavy FFT operations.

 A polynomial in $n$ variables has terms like $X_1^{a_1} X_2^{a_2} \cdots X_n^{a_n}$ with various exponents.
 The degree in variable $X_i$ is the maximum exponent of $X_i$ across all terms.